 As a payment processor ourselves, we know how to set up payment processing and what to look out for when you’re on the hunt for a provider.
 That’s why we’ve put together this handy guide to help you get transactional with your customers that want to pay with a credit card or with their phone.

-In this blog, you’ll learn:
+In this blog, you’ll learn about:

-- How to process credit card transactions
+- How credit card processing works

 Looking for a complete payment processing solution?